 During the first iteration of the Young Avengers, Kate was co-leader of the team alongside Patriot.
 When Patriot got injured during the comic book event Civil War, Kate scolded Captain America for not training them enough.
 In response, Kate received the bow and arrows of the original Hawkeye.

-In addition to being a member of the Young Avengers, Kate Bishop would also become the superhero partner of Clint Barton while he was doing street-level crime fighting in Brooklyn, New York in the hit series Hawkeye by Matt Fraction, David Aja, and others.
-Kate would also have her own solo misadventures in Los Angeles with her own Hawkeye series.
+In addition to being a member of the Young Avengers, Kate Bishop would also become the superhero partner of Clint Barton while he was doing street-level crime-fighting in Brooklyn, New York in the hit series Hawkeye by Matt Fraction, David Aja, and others.
+Kate would also have her own solo misadventures in Los Angeles with her own Hawkeye series by Kelly Thompson and Leonardo Romero.

 How Does Kate Bishop Fit Into The Marvel Cinematic Universe?

-The most obvious direction after Kate Bishop’s upcoming appearance in Hawkeye would be casting her in a Young Avengers television series.
+The most obvious direction after Kate's debut in Hawkeye would be casting her in a Young Avengers film or streaming series.
 After all, she is not the only young superhero appearing in Marvel Phase 4.

 In the third episode of WandaVision, Wanda gives birth to a pair of twins named Billy and Tommy.
 In the comic books, these two will become the superheroes Wiccan and Speed and become members of the Young Avengers.

-In addition to Billy and Tommy, America Chavez, another future Young Avenger, will also make her debut in the film Doctor Strange and the Multiverse of Madness.
+In addition to Billy and Tommy, America Chavez, another future Young Avenger, will also make her debut in the film Doctor Strange and the Multiverse of Madness in march 2022.
 And of course, Eli Bradley appeared in The Falcon and the Winter Soldier - though he hasn't become Patriot yet.

-Billy, Tommy, America Chavez, and Eli Bradley are four of the core Young Avengers in the comics, but a few tweaks could shake up the line-up even more.
+Billy, Tommy, America Chavez, Eli Bradley, Cassie Lang, and Iron Lad are six of the core Young Avengers in the comics, but a few tweaks could shake up the line-up even more.

 Another option for both Kate Bishop and Clint Barton could be the West Coast Avengers.
 As the name implies, this is an iteration of the Avengers based on the west coast of The United States.
 Both Hawkeyes have been prominent members at one time or another.